skjolber/3d-bin-container-packing/README.md

 [Apache 2.0]

 # History
+ - [1.0.6]: Better support for multiple instances of the same box
- - [1.0.5]: Binary search approach for packaging with deadline
+ - 1.0.5: Binary search approach for packaging with deadline
  - 1.0.4: Add deadline and brute force packager.
  - 1.0.3: Fix for issue #5, minor cleanup.
  - 1.0.2: Fix for issue #4, minor improvements.